Optics

 Module implementing various functionality for simple beam parameter calculations.

-class pyhdtoolkit.optics.beam.Beam(energy: float, emittance: float, m0: float = 938.27208816)[source]
+class pyhdtoolkit.optics.beam.Beam(energy: float, gemitt: float, m0: float = 938.27208816)[source]

-New in version 0.6.0.
+Added in version 0.6.0.

 Class to represent most useful particle beam attributes for MAD-X simulations.

-__init__(energy: float, emittance: float, m0: float = 938.27208816) None[source]
+__init__(energy: float, gemitt: float, m0: float = 938.27208816) None[source]

-• energy (float) -- energy of the particles in your beam, in [GeV].
+• energy (float) -- Energy of the particles in your beam, in [GeV].

-• emittance (float) -- beam emittance, in [m].
+• gemitt (float) -- Geometric beam emittance, in [m].

-• m0 (float) -- rest mass of the beam’s particles in [MeV].
+• m0 (float) -- Rest mass of the beam’s particles in [MeV].
 Defaults to that of a proton.

 property beta_rel: float